andreped/GradientAccumulator/README.md

 The adaptive gradient clipping method is based on [the implementation by @sayakpaul](https://github.com/sayakpaul/Adaptive-Gradient-Clipping).

 This repository serves as an open solution for everyone to use, until TF/Keras integrates a proper solution into their framework(s).

-## Troubleshooting
-Overloading of `train_step` method of tf.keras.Model was introduced in TF 2.2, hence, this code is compatible with TF >= 2.2.

-Also, note that TF depends on different python versions.
-If you are having problems getting TF working, try a different TF version or python version.

-For TF 1, I suggest using the AccumOptimizer implementation in the [H2G-Net repository](https://github.com/andreped/H2G-Net/blob/main/src/utils/accum_optimizers.py#L139) instead, which wraps the optimizer instead of overloading the train_step of the Model itself (new feature in TF2).

 ## How to cite
 If you use this package in your research, please, cite this reference: